-By timothy from Slashdot's withdrawing-the-earlier-dept-line department
+By timothy from Slashdot's so-goes-the-nation department